mogest/prawn-svg/README.md

  - `<marker>`

- - <tt>&lt;linearGradient&gt;</tt> is implemented but not currently working as we are waiting for a pull request to be accepted into Prawn. (gradientTransform, spreadMethod and stop-opacity are unimplemented.)
+ - `<linearGradient>` is implemented with Prawn 2.2.0+ (gradientTransform, spreadMethod and stop-opacity are unimplemented.)

  - `<switch>` and `<foreignObject>`, although prawn-svg cannot handle any data that is not SVG so `<foreignObject>` tags are always ignored.